omega-gg/Sky-runtime/bash/generate/LivePortrait/README.md

 ## Configuration

-Place your LivePortrait standalone folder into the storage/user/bin folder.
+Place your LivePortrait standalone folder into the storage/user/bin/LivePortrait folder or set SKY_PATH_LIVE_PORTRAIT.

 ## Tools